-The process of Fastly configuration is documented in detail in the Set up Fastly topic in our developer documentation.
+The process of Fastly configuration is documented in detail in the Set up Fastly topic in our user guide.
 Below are the important steps.

 1a.
 Make sure you have the most recent version of the Fastly module installed

 Make sure you have the most recent version of the Fastly module installed to get the latest features and improvements.
-To check if you have the latest version of Fastly, review Upgrade the Fastly module in our developer documentation.
-For more details, review Set up Fastly in our developer documentation.
+To check if you have the latest version of Fastly, review Upgrade the Fastly module in our user guide.
+For more details, review Set up Fastly in our user guide.

 1b.
 Enable and configure Fastly using the Commerce Admin

-For more details, review Get your Fastly credentials in our developer documentation.
+For more details, review Get your Fastly credentials in our user guide.

 1c.
 Upload Fastly VCL snippets

-For more details, see Upload VCL to Fastly in our developer documentation.
+For more details, see Upload VCL to Fastly in our user guide.

 You can also create and add own custom VCL snippets.

 Refer to this article for detailed steps: Set up Fastly in our user guide.